-4.0 Survey Management
+3.0 Survey Management and Data Collection

-MEPS data are collected under the authority of the Public Health Service Act.
-They are edited and published in accordance with the confidentiality provisions of this act and the Privacy Act.
-NCHS provides consultation and technical assistance.
+MEPS HC and MPC data are collected under the authority of the Public Health Service Act.
+Data are collected under contract with Westat, Inc. Data sets and summary statistics are edited and published in accordance with the confidentiality provisions of the Public Health Service Act and the Privacy Act.
+The National Center for Health statistics (NCHS) provides consultation and technical assistance.

-As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, microdata files and compendiums of tables.
-Data are released through MEPSnet, an online interactive tool developed to give users the ability to statistically analyze MEPS data in real time.
-Summary reports and compendiums of tables are released as printed documents and electronic files.
-Microdata files are released on electronic files.
+As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, micro data files, and tables via the MEPS web site: www.meps.ahrq.gov.
+Selected data can be analyzed through MEPSnet, an on-line interactive tool designed to give data users the capability to statistically analyze MEPS data in a menudriven environment.